Can I File Taxes as Head of Household if I’m Still Married?

 Even if you’re technically married and not separated, you can still qualify for head of household status.

-To do so, you must still be ‘considered unmarried’ on the last day of the tax year.
+To do so, you must still be ‘considered unmarried’ on the last day of the taxable year.
 To do this, you must meet the following requirements:

-- You paid more than half the cost of your home’s upkeep for the tax year.
+• You paid more than half of the cost of your home’s upkeep for the tax year.

-- Your home was the main home of your child, stepchild, or foster child for more than half the year.
+• Your home was the main home of your dependent child, stepchild, or foster child for more than half the entire year.

-If you meet these criteria, you could file as either married filing separately, single (depending on what your marital status was on the last day of the year), or head of household.
+If you meet these criteria, you could file as either a married spouse filing separately, single (depending on what your marital status was on the last day of the year), or head of household.

 Filing Status Comparison